 If even one of the victims suffers a broken bone, a traumatic brain injury, or, worst of all, death – which is all too common in a truck accident – the $750,000 will not be enough to provide sufficient compensation for all of the affected people.
 The U.S. government has debated raising these minimum insurance policies for years, but as of 2019, no change has been made and victims of tractor trailer crashes are still vulnerable.

 Nevertheless, an experienced semi truck accident attorney can look for additional sources of insurance coverage, such as umbrella, secondary, or excess liability policies, to help recover damages.

-A South Carolina Injury Lawyer Can Help You Receive a Fair Settlement
+A South Carolina Truck Accident Attorney Can Help You Receive a Fair Settlement

 Tractor trailer accidents can be traumatic experiences that leave injured people and their families scared and uncertain about what to do next.
 Our firm is here to take that burden off your shoulders and to guide you through your case.
 We have helped numerous people hold trucking companies accountable in the form of a full and fair settlement.

 Though not all accident cases require a lawyer, people who were involved in serious semi truck accidents usually greatly benefit from hiring a South Carolina personal injury lawyer.
 Not only will our team stand up against corporate trucking companies and their insurance providers, but we also can secure evidence to maximize your case value, help you find the best medical care, and negotiate medical bill reductions with health insurance and medical providers to increase your net recovery.